-Scoliosis is a problem with the curve in your spine.
-Many people have some curve in their spine.
-But a few people have spines that make a large curve from side to side in the shape of the letter "S" or the letter "C." If this curve is severe, it can cause pain and make breathing difficult.
+Scoliosis is a problem with the curve in the spine.
+It happens when the spine makes a large curve from side to side in the shape of the letter "S" or the letter "C." If this curve is severe, it can cause pain and make breathing difficult.
+Most cases of scoliosis are mild.

-Mild cases of scoliosis usually do not need treatment.
+Mild cases of scoliosis usually don't need treatment.

-Some people may use nonprescription medicines such as ibuprofen and naproxen to treat back pain.
-While these medicines may relieve symptoms of back pain for a short time, they do not heal scoliosis or back injuries.
+Some people may use over-the-counter medicines such as ibuprofen and naproxen to treat back pain.
+While these medicines may relieve symptoms of back pain for a short time, they don't heal scoliosis or back injuries.
 And they don't stop the pain from coming back.

-Along with medicine, other steps that help to maintain or promote good health, such as regular exercise and proper back care, may help relieve back pain for some adults.
+Along with medicine, there are other ways to maintain or promote good health that may help relieve back pain for some adults.
+These include regular exercise and proper back care.

 Your doctor may recommend physical therapy to help you learn: